Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

-provide evidence that the initial state has transverse geometry fluctuations of the generalized eccentricities which are then propagated in the hydrodynamic evolution of the plasma afterwards.
-This evidence, includes (1) a lack of correlation between the measured event planes of order $n=2$ and $3$ as predicted by Glauber modeling, assuming correlations of the event planes with the generalized eccentricity, (2) proper description of the shapes of the $p_T$ dependence in the low $p_T$ region by hydrodynamic calculations, and (3) agreement with several different initial state + hydrodynamic models across centralities for order $v_n\{\Psi_n\}$.
-The combined results for $v_{2,3}\{\Psi_{2,3}\}$, in concert with initial hydrodynamic model calculations now suggest that the large (100\%) uncertainty previously associated with the extraction of $4\pi\frac{\eta}{s}$ can be significantly reduced.
-Within the models considered, $4\pi\frac{\eta}{s} \sim 1$ is favored, which is close to the conjectured lower bound for the specific viscosity.
+In summary, we have presented participant event plane $\Psi_n$ correlations and differential measurements of $v_n\{\Psi_n\}$ for $n=2,3,4$ for charged hadrons using the generalized event-plane method.
+The higher order harmonic moments $v_3\{\Psi_3\}$ and $v_4\{\Psi_4\}$ and the nonzero correlations between higher-order event planes across a large rapidity gap of $\Delta\eta'{\gtrsim}7$, indicate that the initial state has transverse geometry fluctuations.
+These fluctuations affect the generalized eccentricities, which are subsequently propagated in the hydrodynamic evolution of the plasma.
+The evidence, includes (1) a lack of correlation between the measured event planes of order $n=2$ and $3$ as predicted by Glauber modeling, assuming correlations of the event planes with the generalized eccentricity, (2) proper description of the shapes of the $p_T$ dependence in the low $p_T$ region by hydrodynamic calculations, and (3) agreement with several different initial state + hydrodynamic models across centralities for order $v_n\{\Psi_n\}$.
+The combined results for $v_{2,3}\{\Psi_{2,3}\}$, together with initial hydrodynamic-model calculations now suggest that one of the important factors contributing to a large uncertainty in the extracted value of $4\pi\eta/s$ can be significantly reduced.
+For the limited set of models considered, $4\pi\eta/s \simeq 1$ is favored.

-We thank the staff of the Collider-Accelerator and Physics Departments at BNL for their vital contributions.
-We acknowledge support from the Office of Nuclear Physics in DOE Office of Science and NSF (U.S.A.), MEXT and JSPS (Japan), CNPq and FAPESP (Brazil), NSFC (China), MSMT (Czech Republic), IN2P3/CNRS and CEA (France), BMBF, DAAD, and AvH (Germany), OTKA (Hungary), DAE and DST (India), ISF (Israel), NRF (Korea), MES, RAS, and FAAE (Russia), VR and KAW (Sweden), U.S. CRDF for the FSU, US-Hungary Fulbright, and US-Israel BSF.